ibm-cloud-docs/schematics/workspace-setup.md

 - Name the workspace component-environment
 *  provision infrastructure with Terraform, without conflicts and with clear understanding of their access permissions.
 * Expert users within an organization can produce standardized infrastructure templates, and beginner users can consume those to follow infrastructure best practices for the organization.
-- Design the workspace structure https://www.terraform.io/docs/enterprise/workspaces/repo-structure.html)
-- Create the workspace
 - Plan and create teams
-- Assign permissions

-### Reusing common configs

-### How do I control access to my workspaces?
-To control access to a w

 Before you create environments, it can be helpful to plan out the organizational structure of your environments and learn how to use Schematics as part of your continuous delivery pipeline.